George Ford (rugby union): Bath

-On 23 January 2013 it was announced that Ford was to leave Tigers at the end of the season, to join Bath Rugby.
-On 22 May 2014 Ford started for the Bath side that lost to Northampton in the final of the European Challenge Cup at Cardiff Arms Park.
-The following season Ford scored eleven points in the 2015 Premiership Final as Bath were defeated 16-28 by Saracens to finish runners up.
+On 23 January 2013, it was announced that Ford was to leave Leicester Tigers at the end of the season, to join Bath Rugby.

+On 22 May 2014, Ford started for the Bath side that lost to Northampton in the final of the European Challenge Cup at Cardiff Arms Park.
+The following season Ford scored 11 points in the 2015 Premiership final as Bath were defeated 16-28 by Saracens to finish runners up.

 After his father Mike was sacked as head coach, Ford was linked with a move away from the club and in December 2016 Sale Sharks Director of Rugby Steve Diamond confirmed his interest in Ford.

 Return to Leicester

-On 14 February 2017, it was announced that George Ford would be moving to former club, Leicester Tigers as part of a swap deal with Freddie Burns, at the end of the season.
+On 14 February 2017, it was announced that Ford would return to former club Leicester Tigers as part of a swap deal with Freddie Burns, at the end of the 2016–2017 season.

-On 2 January 2022 Ford started his 100th game for Leicester across his two spells, he scored 9 points in a win against Newcastle Falcons.
+Ford started in the 2021 European Challenge Cup final which they lost against Montpellier.
+He was named as the Premiership's player of the month for December 2021.
+On 2 January 2022, Ford started his 100th game for Leicester across his two spells, he scored nine points in a win against Newcastle Falcons.

-Ford was named as the Premiership's player of the month for December 2021.
-In Leicester's Premiership semi-final against Northampton Saints Ford inspired the victory scoring a "full house" with a try, conversion, penalty & drop goal for 22 points in a 27-13 win.
+In Leicester's 2021–2022 Premiership semi-final against Northampton Saints, Ford inspired the victory scoring a "full house" with a try, conversion, penalty and drop goal for 22 points in a 27-13 win.
 Ford started the 2022 Premiership Rugby final, but suffered an early injury and was substituted in the 23rd minute, as Tigers beat Saracens 15-12.

 Sale Sharks

-On 17 November 2021 Leicester announced that Ford would be leaving the club at the end of the 2021/22 season to join Premiership rivals Sale Sharks.
+On 17 November 2021, Leicester announced that Ford would be leaving the club at the end of the 2021–22 season to join Premiership rivals Sale Sharks.
 Due to a ruptured Achilles suffered in his final game for Leicester, Ford was unable to feature for Sale until February 2023.
 He made his debut for Sale in the Premiership Rugby Cup against Bristol Bears.

+Ford started the 2022–23 Premiership Rugby semi-final against his former club Leicester Tigers kicking 11 points in a 21–13 victory, which took Sale to their first Premiership Final since 2006.
+He scored eight points during the final which Sale lost against Saracens to finish league runners up.

-England career
+International career

-England U-18
+England U18

-Ford started playing for England U18s when he was 15 years old.
+Ford started playing for England U18 when he was 15 years old.
 He later became captain of the team.
 Ford was a regular in the successful England U18 side from 2008 to 2010.
-He was first selected for the 2008 end-of-season tour to Argentina at the age of just 15, and was first choice fly-half for the 2009 & 2010 Six Nations and for the 2009 tour to South Africa.
-He missed the 2010 tour to South Africa due to club commitments and in his absence the team's 3-year, 25-game winning run came to an end with a 23–17 defeat to the hosts.
+He was first selected for the 2008 end-of-season tour to Argentina at the age of just 15, and was first choice fly-half for the 2009 and 2010 Six Nations and for the 2009 tour to South Africa.
+He missed the 2010 tour to South Africa due to club commitments and in his absence the team's three year, 25-game winning run came to an end with a 23–17 defeat to the hosts.